Supersymmetry and trace formulas II. Selberg trace formula: Selberg trace formula on general compact locally symmetric space

-Our starting point will be the same gauged sigma model \eqref{Lagrangian} with the same supersymmetry \eqref{eq:susyselberg}.
-There are two main technical difficulties if one tries to mimic the logic developed for the Riemann surfaces.
-First is that the gauge group $K$ is non-abelian and hence the Gauss law (with or without additional Wilson lines) would be more complicated.
-Second is that, since the Hilbert space decomposition has more non-trivial structure, it is more demanding to anticipate what to insert in the path integral from the sum over Wilson lines.
+We start with the same gauged sigma model \eqref{Lagrangian} on $G/K$ with the same supersymmetry \eqref{eq:susyselberg}, where now $A$ is a connection in a principal $K$-bundle over $S^{1}_{T}$.
+There is a main technical difficulty if one tries to follow the logic developed for the Riemann surfaces due to the fact that the structure group $K$ is non-abelian and hence the Gauss law (with or without additional Wilson lines) would be more complicated.
+Namely, it is difficult to anticipate the analogous insertion of Wilson lines to the path integral that gives the Hilbert space $L^{2}_{0}(X)$.